MahdiRahmatii/Unity-Easy-Map-Creator/README.md

 - **Automated Map Generation**: Quickly generate map images based on your Unity scene.
 - **Customization**: Adjust settings to customize the appearance of the generated map.
+  - **Custom Color**: Choose custom colors to represent different elements in your map.
+  - **Outline**: Add outlines to enhance the visibility and aesthetics of map elements.

 ## Getting Started

 ### Installation